mpolden/journal/README.md

 ## Features

-* Import financial records from multiple Norwegian banks, such as Eika Group (most local banks), Storebrand, Bank Norwegian and Komplett Bank.
+* Import financial records from multiple Norwegian banks, such as Eika Group (most local banks), DNB, Storebrand, Bank Norwegian and Komplett Bank.
 * Identify spending habits using automatic grouping of records.
 * Define budgets for record groups.
 * Export record groups for further processing in other programs.